 Knowing how to handle this aspect of the Substance Abuse Evaluation in a case where a person doesn't know one or more, or even any of their BAC levels is the difference from submitting one that's a loser, or a winner.
 Handling this the right way at the time of the Evaluation leaves the evaluator unencumbered by misinformation, which is often fatal to an Appeal.
 What's important is that you understand that this level of attention to and understanding of detail goes for every line in the evaluation.

 When I handle a case, I meet with my client for a good 3 hours to prepare them for the evaluation.
 I go over the Substance Abuse Evaluation process and the form line by line.
 My client leaves the office fully prepared to undergo their evaluation.
 I leave no stone unturned and go over the testing procedures you will undergo in detail.
 I truly believe that anything less is just plain wrong and a recipe for failure.
-Remember, hiring a Lawyer for this means a lot more than paying for some mouthpiece to sit next to you at the Hearing.
+Remember, hiring an Attorney for this means a lot more than paying for some mouthpiece to sit next to you at the Hearing.
 If you haven't been helped and prepared every step of the way to that hearing, then you may just be paying for someone to watch you lose, anyway.

 Nor should you ever pay an unreasonable fee for this.
 My standard fee in these cases a flat $3000.00, broken into several payments.
 The final payment is due just prior to the actual Hearing, which typically is set about 4 to 6 weeks after the request is submitted.
 Most people take about 2 or 3 months to get everything together, prior to submitting the Hearing Request.
 We'll normally have several meetings as we prepare, with the first, as mentioned earlier, lasting about two and a half to three hours.
 It's a lot of work for me, and a lot for the person Appealing, but it's what must be done if really winning your License back is your goal.
 There simply are no shortcuts here.
 Some Clients can get their case ready much faster than others, and some take longer.
 It's all up to you.

 Once the evaluation has been completed, you'll be instructed to tell the evaluator not to send it in, but rather to provide a copy to you and to me.
 Some evaluators, out of kindness, offer to send in the Request for Hearing and Substance Abuse Evaluation for you.
 Instead, you'll get a copy to me and then I carefully review it.
 One of my many jobs in these cases is to look for mistakes.
 If I find a mistake (and I do, from time to time), then it is far from too late to have it fixed.
-I have had cases where a prior appeal was denied the first time because either the Petitioner trying it alone, or the lawyer they had, (not me!) missed some error or oversight, or even a typo in the evaluation.
+I have had cases where a prior appeal was denied the first time because either the Petitioner trying it alone, or the attorney they had, (not me!) missed some error or oversight, or even a typo in the evaluation.

 Again, while this may sound harsh, it is the job of the Hearing Officer to deny the Petition unless the Petitioner proves by Clear and Convincing Evidence the four issues noted above.
 To put it another way, it is NOT the job of the Hearing Officer to present evidence for the Petitioner, or to figure out contradictions, or to fix errors.
 The Petitioner is responsible for submitting documentation that meets the Clear and Convincing Evidence standard.
 And rest assured, clear means clear, not slightly muddied by mistakes, contradictions, other unclear information.
 If there is an error or typo, the fault lies with you for submitting it, and there goes your chance for a license until another year goes by.